How to Build a 3D Mesh with Aspose.3D in Python

 MappingMode.CONTROL_POINT means one normal per vertex.
 ReferenceMode.DIRECT means the normal data is read in the same order as the control points (no extra index buffer).

-Normal vectors use Vector4(x, y, z, w) with w=0 to indicate a direction rather than a position.
+Normal vectors use FVector4(x, y, z, w) with w=0 to indicate a direction rather than a position.
+FVector4 is a single-precision float vector; vertex attribute data in VertexElementFVector subclasses uses this type.

 Step 7: Attach the Mesh to the Node and Save